 I am going to be sharing some of the very best gluten-free cookbooks with you during this year’s event!
-And, happily, via the generosity of the authors and publishers of these cookbooks I will also be offering one of the sweet recipes from these marvelous resources in each post and sharing a review and giveaway of all.
-Take a peek at all that I’ll be sharing below!
-There’s so much to share that I had to take two photos!
+And, happily, via the generosity of the authors and publishers of these cookbooks, I will also be offering one of the sweet recipes from these marvelous resources in each post and sharing a review and giveaway of all.

-Now for today’s post, I’m so tickled to kick off this year’s SSS by sharing a recipe from my dear friend Lexie (Lexie’s Kitchen) and telling you about her new cookbook, Everyday Classics: 68 Tasty & Essential Recipes Gluten Free, Dairy Free, Egg Free, and Soy Free.
+Now for today’s post, I’m so tickled to kick off this year’s SSS by sharing a recipe from my dear friend Lexie (Flo and Grace, formerly Lexie’s Kitchen) and telling you about her new cookbook, Everyday Classics: 68 Tasty & Essential Recipes Gluten Free, Dairy Free, Egg Free, and Soy Free.

 Lexie’s book is small in size, about 8 inches square and less than 1/2 an inch thick, but don’t let that fool you.
 This cookbook is packed with good stuff!
 And its size makes it a cinch to throw in your purse or tote bag and take along to the kids’ soccer game or to the grocery store or health food store.